ikmb/HLApipePublic/README.md

 # HLApipePublic

-This pipeline offers a workflow for HLA imputation and phasing for small datasets including
+This pipeline offers a workflow for HLA imputation using HIBAG (Zheng et al., 2014) and phasing for small datasets (Degenhardt et al., 2020) including utility scripts to evaluate the accuracy of the imputation.

+Preprocessing:
-- alignment of a study to the imputation reference
+- Alignment of a study to the imputation reference

+Main:
+- HLA, Amino acid & SNP imputation
-- HLA imputation
+- Phasing of HLA alleles

+Utility:
-- calculation of marginal probabilitites per allele of imputation results
+- Calculation of marginal probabilitites per allele of imputation results
-- calculation of alleles that have similar haplotypes
+- Calculation of alleles that have similar SNP haplotypes given the positions in your input data
-- SNP phasing of SNPs in the HLA region (chr6:25-34Mb)
+- Calculation of alleles that are difficult to phase given your input data

+Additional code includes:
-- HLA phasing of HLA alleles.
+- Preparation of SNP/AA database from IMGT

-For genome-wide datasets general QC statistics are also calculated.

-The result is a .pdf file that informs on the general steps performed in the workflow as well as imputed and phased HLA alleles.
+## Outputs

+Folders:
+alignToReference: SNPs that

 ## Dependencies